Azure Window: Final collapse

 The arch collapsed at about 9:40 am local time (8:40 am UTC) on 8 March 2017 after a period of heavy storms, leaving nothing visible above the water.
 The pillar gave way first, causing the top part of the arch to collapse along with it.
 The pillar likely shattered into large chunks of rock as it collapsed.
 The collapse was said to have been inevitable.

 The collapse was reported in both local and international media.
 Prime Minister Joseph Muscat and Leader of the Opposition Simon Busuttil both tweeted about the collapse of the Azure Window, and it also became the subject of many Internet memes on Maltese social media.
 The Environment and Resources Authority called the collapse a major loss to Malta's natural heritage.
 The Church's Environment Commission said that the collapse should make the Maltese people reflect on their national heritage.
 The San Lawrenz local council urged the government to establish a management plan for the entire Dwejra area, which includes several other notable features despite the loss of the Azure Window.

 On the day of the collapse, police appealed to the public not to visit the area.
 Diving in the area was temporarily banned, although this was not enforced and footage of the remains of the arch underwater emerged a few days after the collapse.
-The remains of the arch have formed a number of features which have been called a "divers' paradise", although Transport Malta and the Environment and Resources Authority still advised the public to keep away from the area until surveys and inspections are carried out.
+The remains of the arch have formed a number of features which have been called a "divers' paradise", although Transport Malta and the Environment and Resources Authority still advised the public to keep away from the area until surveys and inspections were carried out.

 Following the collapse, Gatt said that following his report, he had requested the arch and pillar to be monitored over a long period of time, in a bid to study the area and establish whether the pillar supporting the arch was moving, "but there wasn't any follow-up and the condition of the pillar remained unknown."